- Swedish Railway Models

 For more info, see our feature on Fiat Railbuses in Sweden

-- Modellproduktion produced a plastic kit for the Y1, but it is without a chassis or running gear.
+- Modellproduktion produced a plastic kit for the Y1, but it was without a chassis or running gear.

-- NMJ has started to produce models of the Y1 and YF1, and these will be in an assortment of liveries.
+- NMJ has produced models of the Y1 and YF1, and there will be more, in an assortment of liveries.

 - ONE:87 produced a limited edition high-specification (and price) model of the Y1.